History of Ecuador (1830–1860): The Marcist Revolution

 Discontent had become nationwide by 1845, when an insurrection in Guayaquil forced Flores from the country.
 Because their movement triumphed in March (marzo), the anti-Flores coalition members became known as marcistas.
 They were an extremely diverse lot that included liberal intellectuals, conservative clergymen, and representatives from Guayaquil's successful business community.

-On March 6, 1845, the people of Guayaquil revolted against the government of the General Flores under the leadership of General António Elizalde and Lieutenant Colonel Fernándo Ayarza.
+On March 6, 1845, the people of Guayaquil revolted against the government of General Flores under the leadership of General António Elizalde and Lieutenant Colonel Fernándo Ayarza.
 The people took over the artillery barracks of Guayaquil along with other military and civilian supporters, including the guard on duty.
 Flores surrendered on his plantation, La Elvira, near Babahoyo and agreed to terms that included his leaving power and rendering all his decrees, laws, and acts void and null, ending fifteen years of foreign domination of Ecuador.
 Flores received 20,000 pesos for his property and immediately left the country for Spain.
 The country was then governed by the triumvirate composed of José Joaquín de Olmedo, Vicente Ramón Roca and Diego Noboa.

 In 1846 the child Agustín Muñoz de Borbón, the half-brother of queen Isabella II of Spain, became a candidate for the throne of Ecuador.
 The proposal was made by Flores, former President of Ecuador, and consisted of two parts: the first one was declare Agustín as King of Ecuador, with his mother and Flores as Regents, and then as Restorer of the monarchy in Perú and Bolivia, converting him in the monarch of the tentative United Kingdom of Ecuador, Perú and Bolivia.
 While at first the proposal received some support from the Spanish and British governments, it collapsed.